Chōsen Shrine

+Chōsen Shrine (朝鮮神宮, Chōsen Jingū) was the most important Shinto shrine during the Japanese colonial period in Korea.
+It was built in 1925 in Seoul (then called Keijō) and destroyed soon after the end of colonial rule in 1945.

 The famous architect and architectural historian Itō Chūta, also responsible for Meiji Jingū, contributed to its planning.

+The former site of the shrine is now part of Namsan Park.

 Background

 After the annexation of Korea in 1910, the Japanese government embarked upon a policy of Japanization.
 This included worship at Shintō shrines, as much a political expression of patriotism as a religious act.
 From 1925, school pupils were required to attend Shinto shrines, and in 1935 it became compulsory for university students and government employees to attend Shinto ceremonies.
 By 1945, there were a total of 1,140 shrines in Korea associated with State Shinto.

+Ogasawara Shozo was an advocate for attempting to use the concept of Okunitama to syncretize Japanese and Korean religion.
+Some people identified Dangun with Susanoo-no-Mikoto, the government not wanting to take a stand on this enshrined the generic Okunitama at Chōsen Jingu so believers could have their own interpretations.
+Ogasawara Shozo was a strong advocate of these positions and his advocacy was associated with the enshrinement of Okunitama at both Chōsen Jingu, and Keijō Shrine.

+State authorities at Chōsen Jingu however never even allowed for Okunitama to be called "Chosen Okunitama" and indigenous Dangun traditions were suppressed in favor of worshipping Amaterasu in the shrine.

+The shrine faced scrutiny in a period prior to its construction.
+Teisuke Imaizumi, Shozo Ogasawara Ashizu Chihiko, Hida Kageyuki and Momoki Kamo are recorded to have argued that the shrine would be best constructed to enshrine local Korean deities, requesting reconsideration of the policy of enshrinement established for it.